FolkerKinzel/IncVersion/README.md

 # IncVersion

-Increments the Build part of the current `<FileVersion>` property in the Visual Studio Project File automatically.
+Increments the Build part of the `<FileVersion>` property in the Visual Studio Project File automatically after every build.
 It can be used in Visual Studio 2019 projects on Sdk-style project files.

 [Download IncVersion](https://github.com/FolkerKinzel/IncVersion/binaries/IncVersion.zip)